Data Export: CSV

 Header information

-Includes detailed information about capture data as a header in exported CSV files.
-Information included in the header is listed in the following section.
+Detailed information about capture data is included as a header in exported CSV files.
+See CSV Header for specifics.

 Markers